 - A. A site and soil evaluation must be conducted for each property on which an OWTS is proposed, to determine the suitability of a location to support an OWTS, and to provide the designer a sound basis to select the most appropriate OWTS design for the location and application.

 - 1. Each site evaluation shall consist of:

 - a.
-Preliminary investigation
+Preliminary investigation;

 - b.
-Reconnaissance
+Reconnaissance;

 - c.
-Detailed soil investigation
+Detailed soil investigation; and

 - d.
-Report and site plan
+Report and site plan.

+- B. A preliminary investigation shall review documented information relative to the site and anticipated conditions.
+Information gathered as part of the preliminary investigation shall include, but is not limited to:

+- 1. Property Information:

+- a.
+Address;

+- b.
+Legal description;

+- c.
+Existing structures; and

+- d.
+Location of existing or proposed wells on the property.

 - 2. Local public health agency records.

 - 3. Published site information:

 - a.
-Topography
+Topography; and

 - b.
-Soil data
+Soil data.

 - 4. Location of physical features, on and off the property that will require setbacks as identified in Table 7-1.

 - 5. Preliminary soil treatment area size estimate based on information on existing or planned facility and local regulations.

-- 6. Other information required by BCPH.
+- 6. Other information required by local public health agency.

 - 7. Additional information that may be useful to the specific evaluation as available:

 - a.
-Survey

-- b.
-Easements

-- c.
-Floodplain maps

-- d.
-Geology and basin maps and descriptions

-- e.
-Aerial photographs

-- f.
-Climate information

-- g.
-Delineated wetlands maps

-- B. A preliminary investigation shall review documented information relative to the site and anticipated conditions.
-Information gathered as part of the preliminary investigation shall include, but is not limited to:

-- 1. Property information:

-- a.
-Address

-- b.
-Legal description

-- c.
-Existing structures

-- d.
-Location of existing or proposed wells on the property
+Survey;